mozilla/pontoon/docs/admin/deployment.rst

 ``MANUAL_SYNC``
    Optional.
 Enable Sync button in project Admin.

+``MEDIA_ROOT``
+   Optional.
+The absolute path of the "media" folder where the projects will be cloned (it located next to the "pontoon" Python module by default).

 ``MICROSOFT_TRANSLATOR_API_KEY``
    Optional.
 Set your `Microsoft Translator API key`_ to use machine translation by Microsoft.